MISP/misp-website/content/compliance/NISD.md

 The National CSIRT can also decide to share the event to other CSIRTs.
 In this case, the National or sectoral CSIRT can either:

 * Modify the event sharing group to add other EU CSIRTs (only possible if they have an ["extend" role](https://www.circl.lu/doc/misp/using-the-system/#create-and-manage-sharing-groups))
-* Change the Distribution setting of the event to another sharing group.
+* Change the Distribution setting of the event to another sharing group. steps of incident notification depicted in the above figure.

+### Step 1

+The OES or DSP notifies the NCAs in case of an in